LuemmelSec/Client-Checker/README.md

 # Overview
-This is my PowerShell script to automate client pentest / checkups - at least to a certain extend.
+This is a PowerShell script to automate client pentests / checkups - at least to a certain extend.
 You can use it together with my PwnDoc vulns to further get rid of unneccessary work -> https://github.com/LuemmelSec/PwnDoc-Vulns

 # How